adafii/ties323/server/README.md

 - My domain registrar allows users to use their own DNS servers.
 - Because my DNS servers are hosting the authoritative zone they are in, I also needed to set glue records.
 - Glue records mean that TLD can serve ip addresses (A records) of my DNS servers in addition to normal NS records.
-Supplying only NS records would cause circular dependency where resolving ofu.fi would yield authoritative nameserver ns.ofu.fi, to resolve ns.ofu.fi one would need to first resolve ofu.fi, but this again leads back to ns.ofu.fi, and so on.
+Supplying only NS records would cause circular dependency where trying to resolve ofu.fi would yield authoritative nameserver ns.ofu.fi, to resolve ns.ofu.fi one would need to first resolve ofu.fi, but this again leads back to ns.ofu.fi, and so on.
 - After setting my nameserves and glue records, I needed to wait until TLD had updated it's records.
 - I can now query ofu.fi on my own workstation from my local DNS resolver:
 ```